ericscharff/configfiles/diary_scripts/README.md

 # changes.py

 This is the newer script.
-It is written in python, and, with minimal modificaitons, could probably work cross platforms.
+It is written in Python, and, with minimal modificaitons, could probably work cross platforms.
 It creates files like this:

 ```